elijahcantu/restrictdevices.com/index.md

 <h1 class="text-center">Restrict Any Device </h1>
 <p class="text-center">
-  <strong>Learn how to block access to any content on devices for individuals, spouses, parents, children, and families.  </strong>
+  <strong>Learn how to block access to any content on all devices for families, children, spouses, friends, and individuals. </strong>

 </p>
 <h2>Guides</h2>